kantega/voog/getting_started.md

 ---

 ### Remove
-The remove object is quite simple, it only contains the ids of the objects to remove.
-For nodes that is a list of integers and for edges a list of integer pairs.
+The remove object is quite simple, it only contains the identifiers of the objects to remove.
+For nodes that is a list of integers and for edges a list of pairs of integer.
 When a node is removed all connected edges are also removed.

 ```
 {